-After setting and cementing the casing, a radially capable cement imaging log and casing inspection log will be run to evaluate the cement bond between the casing and the reservoir and to provide a baseline casing inspection log.
+After setting and cementing the casing, a radially capable cement imaging log will be run to evaluate the cement bonding between the casing and the reservoir.
 Next, the casing string will undergo a one-hour pressure test at 750 psig and will pass if the pressure loss is less than 3%.
 After passing these tests, the well will be perforated and completed with 5.5-inch tubing and packer assembly.
 After well completion, the tubing/casing annulus will undergo a one-hour pressure test.
 As mentioned above, a baseline pulse neutron log will be run.
 Repeat PN logs can be run if anomalous temperature data indicates a need for further analysis.
 Monitoring the distributed temperature system (DTS) data across the top of the Mt.
 Simon Sandstone formation, as well as the porous zones above the seal, will be used to validate the integrity of the completion.
-Table 7.1.2-3 below is a summary of the pre-injection testing program.
+Table 7.1.2-3 below is a summary of MITs and pressure fall-off tests to be performed prior to injection.